Plastic Free July

 - Source cleaning products from bulk suppliers, rather than buy bottled in plastic

-- Refuse plastic straws with drinks, instead take your own reusable straws with you
+- Refuse plastic straws with drinks, instead, take your own reusable straws

 - Buy dried food items (ie. nuts, grains and rice) from a bulk food supplier